zayd-saqib/hyprland-dotfiles/README.md

 cd hyprland-dotfiles
 ```

 Now, before you copy the configurations, **MAKE SURE** that these folders are not in your .config folder.
+If they do, backup those configurations somewhere else, because when you move my dotfiles here, they will overwrite the current configuration.
 (The .config folder is a folder which holds your program's configurations.
 It is located at `~/.config` It is a hidden folder, meaning it is not shown by default.)

 The list of folders that should **NOT** be there are: